 For street photography I like to have a messenger style bag with minimal gear with me.
 It’s lightweight and isn’t an obvious camera bag.

 When photographing on location, I use my Lowepro backpack, because I can fit in a few lenses and camera bodies, plus additional bits and pieces.
 I can also attach a tripod to the bag and hang reflectors from the straps.
 As it fits on my back, the weight is fine, and it is easy to move from one place to the next.

 Here are a few camera bags I found on Amazon.

 Very practical photography gifts

 Photography is a strange subject – it is of course creative, but it’s also so practical and technical.
-So the some photography gift ideas might seem a bit dull to a non-photographer, but I assure you, the photographer in your life will appreciate these practical gifts.
+So some photography gift ideas might seem a bit dull to a non-photographer, but I assure you, the photographer in your life will appreciate these practical photography gifts.

 A good quality memory card is essential when shooting in burst mode, but also if you want to ensure your photos are safe and don’t get lost before you can get them onto the computer.
 I highly recommend the SanDisk brand and encourage you to get the Extreme Pro cards, even if they cost more than the standard memory cards.

 Now, there’s no point buying great cards and then not storing them safely, so here are a couple of great solutions.
 I love the idea of a waterproof storage for sports and adventure photographers!

 More options: 5 must have camera accessories for 2020

 Tripods are essential for all types of photography, not just the most obvious choice of landscape or nature photography.
 When photographing products, mounting a camera on a tripod results in a consistent look to all images in a set.
 It will also save your back if you’re bending over and photographing from above.